 Carlos comes with a decade of experience within financial markets, buy-side investments, strategic turnaround, M&A and consulting.
 He graduated in Industrial Engineering from Universidade de São Paulo and has an MBA from London Business School.
 Prior to Confrapar, he was part of IFC’s investment team, where he was involved with debt and equity instruments, interacting with clients’ senior management and collaborating on transactions in a wide range of industries.

-Victória is a lawyer and has a Bachelor’s Degree in Law from Faculdade Milton Campos.
-Currently, is coursing an LLM at Ibmec.
+Victória is a lawyer and has a Bachelor’s Degree in Law from Faculdade Milton Campos and also holds an LLM on Business Law from Ibmec.
 She has been at Confrapar since 2017 and acts in the advisory legal and fiduciary administration of Investment Funds in Participations in the Brazilian Venture Capital and Private Equity market.
-Victória is responsible for Fund Administration, mainly at Horizonti, Nascenti and Aerotec funds and legal support for the fund management teams.
+Victória is responsible for Fund Administration, mainly at GP, KI, KII and KIII funds and legal support for the fund management teams.

-Camila is a lawyer and has a Bachelor’s Degree in Law from Faculdade Milton Campos.
+Camila is a lawyer and has a Bachelor’s Degree in Law from Faculdade Milton Campos and also holds an LLM on Business Law from Ibmec.
 She has been at Confrapar since 2017 and acts in the advisory legal and fiduciary administration of Investment Funds in Participations in the Brazilian Venture Capital and Private Equity market.
-Camila is responsible for Fund Administration, mainly at Avanti and Nascenti, and legal support for the fund management teams.
+Camila is responsible for Fund Administration, mainly at GP, KI, KII and KIII, and legal support for the fund management teams.

 Edson has a strong background in Financial Services and is an expert in FIntech businesses.
 He was one the executives who led the successful Redecard’s IPO.
 He was the leader of the implementation of the Brazilian subsidiary of a US company, a global leader in the payment industry.
 He has a post-graduate degree in Business Management from Fundação Dom Cabral and INSEAD.
 Edson joined Confrapar team several years and works as a strategic consultant for the Manager.

 Daniel has a solid background in leadership, entrepreneurship and technology and is a serial entrepreneur.
-He is chairman and co-founder of Take.
+He is chairman and co-founder of Take Blip, a Brazilian Tech Unicorn.
 Daniel holds a bachelor’s degree in Business Administration from UFMG and attended the Board Member Development Program from Fundação Dom Cabral (FDC).
 He co-founded Confrapar and contributes with his leadership and entrepreneurial expertises as an Operating Partner.

-Roberto is the co-founder and CEO of Take.
-He is a serial entrepreneur and has been a Board Member of tech companies, such as Chefs Club and Minutrade.
+Roberto is the co-founder and CEO of Take Blip, a Brazilian Tech Unicorn.
+He is a serial tech entrepreneur.
+He has also been a Board Member of tech companies, such as Chefs Club and Minutrade.
 He is an Electrical Engineer with major in Telecommunications from Universidade Federal de Minas Gerais (UFMG).
 Roberto is a co-founder and Board Director of Confrapar.

 Rossano has a long and successful career in the Capital Markets.
 He is a co-founder of XP Investimentos, where for many years he was the Chief Analyst.
 He graduated in business administration with a major in Finance at UFRGS.
 As an Operating Partner, he contributes with his background in Capital Markets.